Phazzie/mixitfixit/project_checklist.md

 [Link to Refactoring Guide](refactoring_guide.md)

+## Phase 3: Implement Missing Features (Estimated Time: 28 hours, Priority: High)

+    -   [ ] **Implement Issue Proposal and Agreement** (Estimated time: 4 hours, Priority: High)
+        -   [x] Implement UI elements.
+        -   [x] Implement logic for handling Accept, Modify, Reject actions.
+        -   [x] Ensure discussion cannot start until an issue is agreed upon.
+        -   [x] verify that the code is commented.
+        -   [x] Commit changes
+    -   [ ] **Implement Basic Steel-Manning** (Estimated time: 4 hours, Priority: High)
+        -   [ ] Implement UI elements.
+        -   [ ] Implement logic for restating.
+        -   [ ] Implement logic for confirming understanding.
+        - **Dependencies**: This must be done after implementing Issue Proposal and agreement.
+         -  [ ] verify that the code is commented.
+    -   [ ] **Implement Basic Statement Locking** (Estimated time: 2 hours, Priority: High)
+        -   [ ] Modify UI to "lock" statements.
+        -   [ ] Implement code to prevent editing.
+    - [ ] **Implement Basic Discussion Phase**.
+(Estimated time: 4 hours, Priority: High)
+        - [ ] Create basic UI for real-time back-and-forth typing.
+    - [ ] **Implement Basic Resolution Phase**.
+(Estimated time: 4 hours, Priority: High)
+        - [ ] Implement UI elements.
+        - [ ] Implement logic for handling Accept, Modify, Reject actions.
+        - [ ] Implement logic to lock the resolution.
+    - [ ] **Implement Basic Summary Phase**.
+(Estimated time: 4 hours, Priority: High)
+        - [ ] Implement the UI for the summary.
+        - [ ] Implement the logic to show the required data.
+    -   [ ] **Create the basic Data Access Layer**.
+(Estimated time: 4 hours, Priority: High)
+        -   [ ] Create a new module for data access.
+        -   [ ] Move all storage-related code into this module.
+    -   [ ] **Create basic contracts for the Data Access Layer**.
+(Estimated time: 2 hours, Priority: High)
+        -   [ ] Create the corresponding interface files.
+        -   [ ] Create unit tests to validate contracts.
+       - **Verification steps**:
+            - [ ] Verify that the code is commented.
+            - [ ] Verify the changes were commited.
+            - [ ] Verify all the new features are implemented.
+            - [ ] Check all the tests are passing.

 ## Phase 3: General Review and Cleanup / Tests in Progress

 **Phase 3 Objectives:** In this phase, we focus on improving the existing codebase by addressing fundamental code quality issues, such as code duplication, complexity, readability, and adherence to the Single Responsibility Principle (SRP).
 We will also implement the CI for tests.
 This phase will lay a solid foundation for future development.

     -   **[ ] Prioritize key features**: (Estimated time: 4 hours, Priority: High)
         -   [ ] Identify the most important features (steel-manning, locked statements, resolution).
 (Estimated time: 1 hour, Priority: High)
         - **Dependencies**: This must be done before refactoring.
         -   [ ] Refactor the steel-manning feature.
 (Estimated time: 1 hour, Priority: High)
-          - **Dependencies**: This must be done after identifying the features.
+         - **Dependencies**: This must be done after implementing and identifying the features.
         -   [ ] Add unit tests for the steel-manning feature.
           - **Dependencies**: This must be done after refactoring.
         -   [ ] Refactor the locked-statements feature.
+(Estimated time: 1 hour, Priority: High)
-          - **Dependencies**: This must be done after identifying the features.
+         - **Dependencies**: This must be done after implementing and identifying the features.
         -   [ ] Add unit tests for the locked-statements feature.
           - **Dependencies**: This must be done after refactoring.
         - [ ] Refactor the resolution feature.
+(Estimated time: 1 hour, Priority: High)
          - [ ] Add unit tests for the resolution feature.
         - **Verification steps**:
              - [ ] Make sure all the prioritized features are correct.
              - [ ] Check that the refactor is done properly.